Is It Safe To Visit Family For Christmas? This Year’s Guide

 What if my family member is at high risk for complications from COVID-19?

 If you have a family member who is at high risk, it’s crucial to take extra precautions.
 Consider virtual gatherings, sending gifts, or postponing the visit until the risk level is lower.
 Discuss your concerns with your family member and make a decision that prioritizes their safety.
-(See Also: Casablanca Morocco Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is Catalina Island Safe to Visit?
+A Traveler’s Guide)

 Can I still celebrate Christmas with my family if I’m not vaccinated?